-- ▶ Wind energy equipment C01 (row C, no. 1)
+- Wind energy equipment C01 (row C, no. 1)

 - Wind turbine control MDY10

-- ▶ Power part QA001
+- Power part QA001

 - Power protection QA07

-5.1.2 Replacement possibilities
+5.1.2 Possibilities for replacement

-Replacements can be used at different points in a project:
+Replacements can be used at different points of a project:

-- ▶ Replace linking in a screen (on page 21): Screens are copied and the links are replaced in the copied screen. - ▶ Replacing linking for screen switching (on page 22): Only one screen is used for different PLCs; the links are adapted when switching. - Replacing indices (on page 23): Replacement of variables in a process screen using the value of index variables.
+- Replace linking in screen (on page 21): Screens are copied and the linking is replaced in the copied screen. - Replace linking for screen switching (on page 22): Only one screen is used for different controllers and the linkings are amended when called up. - Replace indices (on page 23): Replacing variables in a process screen using the value of index variables.